AlexisCORAN/Mastermind_Challenge/README.md

 We chose this language because of the ease we have to give dynamism to a web page.
 We can make interventions, animations and requests to the server without having to reload the page.

-In addition, we can complement it with CSS, to obtain the graphic part of the game. </p>
+In addition, we can complement it with CSS, to obtain the graphic interface of the game.

+Is one of the languages with the highest demand today </p>

 ## Algorithm put in place

+We have implemented a simple version of the game, with basic rules.

 ## User(s) flow to play